aspirepress/AspireSync/README.md

 To upload metadata to AspireCloud, use the `meta/bin/push-to-aspirecloud` script, which requires two environment variables:

-*
-*NOTE:
-** these variables must be set in your actual environment: putting them only in a .env file will not work!
+**NOTE**: these variables must be set in your actual environment: putting them only in a .env file will not work!

 | Env Variable              | Description                                                                                            |
 |---------------------------|--------------------------------------------------------------------------------------------------------|